cwf2/elegiacs/doc/README-elegiacs.txt

 	share using Subversion rather than Dropbox, since then we could specify certain directories shouldn't be backed up.

+	[24.01.2018] Took project out of Dropbox and started a git repo. `data` is now stored locally, and included in `.gitignore`.

 3. Quantify the features we're interested in, and save the results to a table.
 	Right now I only have one script, it's called word-length.pl and it's in scripts/measure